duncancrawford/sentencing-council-scraper/README.md

 - **Mitigating factors**
 - **Additional steps** (guilty plea reduction, totality, ancillary orders, etc.)

-Output is JSON (one file per offence + a combined file), plus a CSV summary of all sentencing ranges.
+Output is JSON (per offence + combined), plus a CSV summary of all sentencing ranges.
+Supplementary and overarching pages are exported separately, and a unified `pages.json` provides a consistent API-friendly envelope.

 ## Setup